RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch08-discovery.md

 diversity, 2) social learning (copying successful people/ideas), and 3) seeking out contrarian consensus (learning why groups of people are opposed to an idea) (p.
 39-41).

-In Chapter 8 of Reality Mining: Using Big Data to Engineer a Better World, Eagle and Greene (2014) show examples of how data visualization (such as timelines, maps, and graphs) may be used to help predict, prioritize, prepare for, and address social, environmental, political, and economic issues.
+In Chapter 8 of *Reality Mining: Using Big Data to Engineer a Better World*, Eagle and Greene (2014) show examples of how data visualization (such as timelines, maps, and graphs) may be used to help predict, prioritize, prepare for, and address social, environmental, political, and economic issues.
 Data visualization goes beyond gathering data and identifying trends, it’s compiling such data into comprehensive visual aids to help policy makers and the public understand the direness of the